 Super Bowl LIII is quickly approaching, and TicketIQ is here to cover the ins and outs of everything going on in Atlanta.
-From when to buy the cheapest Super Bowl LIII tickets to where each A-list party will be, this guide will help fans find their footing at the biggest sporting event of the year.
+From when to buy the cheapest Super Bowl LIII tickets to traveling to the game and more.
+This guide will help fans find their lane at the biggest sporting event of the year.

 Historical Super Bowl Ticket Price Trend: 2010-2019